pubnub/eon-chart/readme.md

 ## Distributed Systems

 The EON library compiles all messages at designated intervals.
 This means you can publish from multiple sources into one chart.
 For example, you can graph the individual memory usage from 3 servers by supplying the same channel to your PubNub publish requests.
-See the [distributed example](https://github.com/pubnub/eon-chart/blob/master/examples/distributed.html).